 PORT MELBOURNE TO ST KILDA PIER

-This inner-city coastal trail is one of Melbourne's most popular, free of hills, but always buzzy and offering ample opportunity for people-watching.
+This inner-city coastal trail is one of Melbourne's most popular; free of hills, but always buzzy and offering ample opportunity for people-watching.
 Between the iconic St Kilda Pier and the western stretch of Port Melbourne, you'll cruise along an easy, flat foreshore track providing non-stop water views as the backdrop.
-There are venues peppered all along the foreshore should you need to refuel with a coffee or snack, and if you time your walk after sunset, you might even catch a glimpse of St Kilda Pier's resident Little Penguins.
+There are some brilliant venues peppered all along the foreshore should you need to refuel with a coffee or snack, and if you time your walk after sunset, you might even catch a glimpse of St Kilda Pier's resident Little Penguins.
 For extra feel-good vibes, take a breather at the Port Melbourne dog beach and make some new four-legged mates.

 MARIBYRNONG RIVER TRAIL

 Weaving through picturesque suburban parkland between Brimbank Park and Southbank, the Maribyrnong River Trail stretches 28 kilometres in full — which means options galore for anyone wanting to hit the pavement west of the CBD.
 As the name suggests, this one offers some top-notch river views as it meanders through a variety of bushland, grasslands and serene open reserves.
 It's mostly flat and very accessible, making it the ideal low-effort trek.
 Be sure to stop at the Lily Street Lookout for a great glimpse of the city skyline, and to pay a visit to the Living Museum of the West when you reach the leafy grounds of Pipemakers Park.